The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Structural Results

+\Cref{thm:hamiltonian-criterion-nsmd} is best possible in the sense that the condition \(\alpha(D)\leq2\) cannot be relaxed to~\({\alpha(D)\leq3}\).
+This fact can be verified by considering the complete bipartite graph~$K_{1,3}$: This graph does not contain a Hamiltonian path, so no biorientation of it can contain one either.
+However, when replacing each edge with two opposing arcs, the result is a strongly connected semicomplete bipartite digraph.
+As tournaments are unilaterally connected by definition, \cref{thm:hamiltonian-criterion-nsmd} generalizes Rédei's result stating that every tournament contains a Hamiltonian path~\cite{redei1934kombinatorischer}.

-\begin{corollary} The Hamiltonian path problem can be solved in time~$\Oh(n^2)$ for semicomplete multipartite digraphs with independence number at most 2. \end{corollary} \begin{proof} A semicomplete multipartite digraph is unilaterally connected if and only if no linear component is an independent set of size at least 2.
-There is a linear component that is an independent set of size at least~2 if and only if there are two consecutive strong components with no arcs between them in an acyclic ordering of the strong components.
-Such strong components are necessarily of size~1 such that this property can be checked in \(\Oh(n^2)\) time by computing and then sorting the strong components.
-Note that it is enough to consider up to~2 representing vertices for each strong component to determine the acyclic ordering.
-These representatives can be found using the pigeon hole principle as among any~3 vertices of a strong compoenent, there must be~2 with different colors. \end{proof}
+\begin{corollary} The Hamiltonian path problem can be solved in time~$\Oh(n^2)$ for semicomplete multipartite digraphs with independence number at most 2. \end{corollary} \begin{proof} A semicomplete multipartite digraph is unilaterally connected if and only if no linear component is an independent set of size at least~2.
+As the input graph \(D\) has independence number at most~2, \(D\) is unilaterally connect if and only if every linear component of size~2 is a~2-cycle.
+The linear decomposition can be computed in time \(\Oh(n^2)\)~\cite{DBLP:journals/dam/Bang-JensenMS13}, so this condition can also be checked in time \(\Oh(n^2)\). \end{proof}

-\Cref{cor:Hamiltonian-cirterion-nsmd} is best possible in the sense that the condition \(\alpha(D)\leq2\) cannot be relaxed to \(\alpha(D)\leq3\).
-This fact can be verified by considering the complete bipartite graph~$K_{1,3}$.
-This graph does not contain a Hamiltonian path, so no biorientation of it can contain one either.
-However, when replacing each edge with two opposing arcs, the result is a strongly connected semicomplete bipartite digraph. \Cref{cor:Hamiltonian-cirterion-nsmd} generalizes Rédei's result stating that every tournament contains a Hamiltonian path~\cite{redei1934kombinatorischer}. \Cref{cor:Hamiltonian-alg} improves the algorithm from~\cite{DBLP:journals/siamdm/Gutin93} which runs in time~$\Oh(n^\beta)$ indicating that the bounded independence number makes the class less complex from an algorithmic perspective.
+\Cref{cor:Hamiltonian-alg} slightly improves Gutin's algorithm~\cite{DBLP:journals/siamdm/Gutin93} which runs in time~$\Oh(n^\beta)$ indicating that the bounded independence number makes the class less complex from an algorithmic perspective.
 Here,~$\beta$ is the exponent in the running time of the algorithm for computing a minimum cost maximum bipartite matching.
+The best currently known value, \(\beta\leq2+\oh(1)\), is due to Chen et.~al.~\cite{DBLP:journals/cacm/ChenKLPGS23}.
 While slower, the algorithm from~\cite{DBLP:journals/siamdm/Gutin93} works for SMDs with arbitrary independence number.